Throws an AssertionFailure with the given message if expr is falsy.

 Throws an AssertionFailure exception with then given message and includes

-in the properties of the exception.
+the actual and expected and operator in the properties of the exception.

 This bypases the normal evaluation and will ALWAYS throw an exception, it does not